iarghadip/sembark-tech-url-shortner/README.md

 - Every user (Admin, Member) except SuperAdmin must register themselves first from their end, then those accounts can be invited to a Company by SuperAdmin and Admin.
 - If company does not have any user aka new company created by SuperAdmin, the first user will be Admin as shown by the checkbox.
-- If a company has atleast one member then SuperAdmin or Admin can choose wheather the invited member will gain Admin priviliages or not by checking the checkbox.
+- If a company has atleast one member then SuperAdmin or Admin can choose wheather the invited member will gain Admin privileges or not by checking the checkbox.

 # Project Setup Guide